-When the cruise ends in Yangshuo, tourists will disembark at the Shuidongmen Wharf near the Green Lotus Peak or Fu'an Wharf near the Schoolboy Hill.
+When the cruise ends in Yangshuo, tourists will disembark at the Shuidongmen Wharf near the Green Lotus Peak or Fu'an Wharf near the Shutong Hill.
 Walking to the famous West Street is a great choice if you disembark from the Shuidongmen Wharf.
 The West Street lined with western cafes, restaurants and hotels is a wonderful place for people who want to explore Chinese life.